Natural Ways To Say So-Long To PMS Symptoms

 Causes Of PMS

-In order to better understand the natural remedies we’ll be discussing to help you alleviate the problems associated with PMS, it’s important that you understand some causes of PMS1.
-While the main cause is obviously the occurrence of your period, there are other things at work here.
+To better understand the natural remedies we’ll be discussing to help you alleviate the problems associated with PMS, you must understand some causes of PMS1.
+While the main cause is the occurrence of your period, there are other things at work here.
 Some of these include:

 · Changes in hormones that are associated with your period (as noted above)